List of The Vicar of Dibley characters: Alice Horton

 Alice Springs Horton (née Tinker) is the verger at the church.
-Blonde and scatter-brained (Geraldine describes her as having "the intellectual capacity and charisma of a cactus"), Alice is the only main character who does not sit on the parish council, although she did sit in for the Vicar on one occasion.
-The product of a one-night stand, she often states that her father is dead, or claims not to know who her father really was.
+Blonde and scatter-brained (Geraldine describes her as having "the intellectual capacity and charisma of a cactus"), Alice is the only main character who does not sit on the parish council, although she did sit in for the vicar on one occasion (in the TV special "Autumn").
+The product of a one-night stand, she often states that her father is dead or claims not to know who her father really was.
 In one episode she tells Geraldine her biological father was David Horton; after some confusion, she clarifies that she meant a cousin of councillor David Horton's father (present-day David Horton's first cousin once removed and predecessor on the parish council, who was known as a local philanderer), also called David Horton.
-Alice also has a sister, Mary, who is older than Alice but is even more dim-witted.
+Alice has a younger sister, Mary, who is even more dim-witted.
 Alice's mother is often described as "mad" by Geraldine, and in the last two episodes is said to be in a psychiatric home.

 Alice and Hugo, her second cousin once removed, are fond of each other, and the vicar plays Cupid successfully in one episode.
 They eventually marry and have ten children - the eldest, Geraldine, was born on 24 December 1999 in the middle of the village nativity play in which her parents were playing Mary and Joseph.
 Featuring in the closing credits for most episodes, Geraldine and Alice have a cup of tea while Geraldine tries to tell Alice a joke (frequently the joke is slightly off-colour).
 Alice rarely understands the jokes that Geraldine tells her and usually proceeds to over-analyse the humour, thereby completely killing the joke.
 In the final episode Geraldine's new husband Harry Kennedy explains the grammar involved and Alice finally understands it.
 Alice believes in the Easter Bunny, Father Christmas and the tooth fairy.
-As a child Alice had a series of budgies named Carrot and, until Geraldine reveals that each Carrot was a separate budgie entirely, Alice believed that her first budgie Carrot was reincarnated, "Just like Jesus, but with feathers".
+As a child Alice had a series of budgies named Carrot and, until Geraldine reveals that each Carrot was a separate budgie entirely, Alice believed that her first budgie Carrot was reincarnated, "just like Jesus, but with feathers".
 After reading The Da Vinci Code she believes herself to be descended from Jesus.
 She is dim-witted and naïve, but also sweet-natured and very endearing.
 She has many misconceptions, such as mistaking Black Sabbath for gospel singers, telling David that "Jesus was one of The Carpenters" and referring to Albert Einstein as "Andrew Einstein".